papicella/NABApi-fx-demo/README.md

 <h1> NAB API FX demo for Cloud Foundry </h1>

-The following example is using the NAB API from https://developer.nab.com.au/ to consume the FX Rates API.
+The following example is a Spring Boot Application using the NAB API from https://developer.nab.com.au/ to consume the FX Rates API.
 To run this demo follow the steps below.
 To push to Pivotal Cloud Foundry follow the steps further down

 ![alt tag](https://dl.dropboxusercontent.com/u/15829935/platform-demos/images/piv-nabapi-1.png)